vintasoftware/playbook/guidelines/guideline_javascript.md

   2. lifecycle methods: `displayName`, `propTypes`, `contextTypes`, `childContextTypes`, `mixins`, `statics`, `defaultProps`, `constructor`, `getDefaultProps`, `state`, `getInitialState`, `getChildContext`, `getDerivedStateFromProps`, `componentWillMount`, `UNSAFE_componentWillMount`, `componentDidMount`, `componentWillReceiveProps`, `UNSAFE_componentWillReceiveProps`, `shouldComponentUpdate`, `componentWillUpdate`, `UNSAFE_componentWillUpdate`, `getSnapshotBeforeUpdate`, `componentDidUpdate`, `componentDidCatch`, `componentWillUnmount` (in this order)
   3. Custom methods
   4. `render` method
 - Avoid using `UNSAFE` methods, even in React 15.
-Unless there is no other way to implement something without them, and only if you're not using React 16+.
+Unless there is no other way to implement something without them and only if you're not using React 16+.

 ### 3.4 Composition